elisa2995/newWebsite/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Application Security Operation Center - Amadeus
+  - name: Application Security Operation Center - Amadeus IT Group
     url: https://amadeus.com

 # Short bio (displayed in user profile at end of posts)